 The Demoucelle Parkinson Charity has announced that it will support a further four research projects aimed at finding a cure for Parkinson’s disease.
-These projects, which were selected by the charity’s expert board together with DPC’s US partner The Michael J. Fox Foundation, are all based in Europe and focused on modifying the disease, rather than treating symptoms.
+These projects — selected together with The Michael J. Fox Foundation — are all based in Europe and focused on modifying the disease, rather than treating symptoms.

 The Demoucelle Parkinson Charity applies the following selection criteria in choosing the projects to support: